lutnn/blink-mm/readme.md

 ```

 This instruction will download CIFAR10, GTSRB, SVHN and Speech Commands datasets into the `./datasets` folder.
-Otherwise, if you would like to train LUT-NN on UTKFace or ImageNet,
+Additionally, if you would like to train LUT-NN on UTKFace or ImageNet,
 please manually download these two datasets to `./datasets/UTKFace` and `./datasets/imagenet-raw-data` respectively.

 ## Artifact Evaluation